Life Sciences Career Lab

 This program provides a safe space to explore one’s interest in science, while also providing support as students learn professional development skills like public speaking, professional communication, collaborating with peers, adding new skills to a resume, and presenting research information.
 The goal is for students to spend 8 weeks learning from each other and established professionals in the scientific field, developing their unique voice and perspective, immersing themselves in their pre-existing interests, and perhaps finding new ones!

-Only 15 students will be selected for this program, to ensure that all students have the attention and individual support they need to thrive.
-Students who successfully complete the eight-week program will be awarded a $480 Visa gift card and have the opportunity to showcase final projects to friends, family, and the zoo community at a special event to be held at the Buffalo Zoo on May 25th, 2024.
-In addition, two participants will be offered a paid Buffalo Zoo internship at the end of the program, to be completed in the Summer of 2024.
+Only 14 students will be selected for this program, to ensure that all students have the attention and individual support they need to thrive.
+Students who successfully complete the eight-week program will be awarded a $350 Visa gift card and have the opportunity to showcase final projects to friends, family, and the zoo community at a special event to be held at the Buffalo Zoo on April 26, 2025.
+In addition, one participant will be offered a paid Buffalo Zoo internship at the end of the program, to be completed in the Summer of 2025.

 Program Details